 At approximately 3:48 AM on March 5, 2019, a 911 call from a passerby alerted the Olmsted County Sheriff’s Office Patrol Division to a person lying in the road on 45th Street SE between St. Bridget’s Rd.
 SE (CR 20) and Simpson Rd.
 SE (CR 1).

 Upon arrival, the Patrol Deputies met with the passerby still on the scene and observed an adult male person lying in the road.
 The person in the road was determined shortly after to... have been deceased at the scene.
 There were no other persons or vehicles in the area when the passerby or deputies arrived upon the scene.

 There are no suspects in custody.
-Investigation is ongoing led by the Olmsted County Sheriff’s Office Investigations Division assisted by the Minnesota BCA (Bureau of Criminal Apprehension) Crime Scene Team, the Rochester Police Department and the Southern Minnesota Regional Medical Examiner’s Office.
+The investigation is ongoing led by the Olmsted County Sheriff’s Office Investigations Division assisted by the Minnesota BCA (Bureau of Criminal Apprehension) Crime Scene Team, the Rochester Police Department and the Southern Minnesota Regional Medical Examiner’s Office.
 The cause of death and identity will be determined by the Medical Examiner.
-Information will be released once formal identification and family notification has been made.
+Information will be released once formal identification and family notifications have been made.

 Due to the initial investigation indicating that this was not a random act of violence, we do not believe there is an ongoing concern for public safety.